 Travelling is wonderful.
 But if you get sick in any way while there or right after you get back, not so fun.
 Some of this can be attributed to jet lag and recycled air on the plane.
-But over the years I’ve realized that the biggest reason much of the above happens is that while we are doing ourselves a favour by taking a break to go away (for however long), we tend to stop mindfully looking after ourselves when we travel.
+But over the years I’ve realized that the biggest reason much of the above happens is that we tend to stop mindfully looking after ourselves when we travel.
+Travel wellness isn’t just about taking a break to go away (for however long).

 I connected about this with a friend, who is also a Nutrition Consultant, one day over tea because I was wanting to write this blog post.
 She has many food allergies and sensitivities, but her outlook on them is very realistic, mindful, and healthy.
 She also made the spot-on point that “you can’t be happy if you can’t be yourself” while you’re travelling (OR in life!)

 So here are my six ways of staying healthy (and happy!) while travelling:

 I’m admittedly more of a first-world-country traveller, but I always make sure to check if I need to get new or updated vaccines for wherever I’m going, especially somewhere more tropical.
 I also make sure I have travel medical insurance (usually part of most medical benefits plans for companies).
 These may seem obvious, but you’d be surprised at some of the stories I’ve overheard at airport gates…

 I also avidly research what’s around my accommodations – grocery store, restaurants, tourist attractions, nice park, etc – and I like to know if there’s a fridge (for water, apples, cheese) where I am staying.
 This is pretty key for your meals because if you don’t have (or choose not to have) the luxury of “when in Rome” while you’re travelling, how are you going to feed yourself?